phovea/phovea.github.io/contributors/prereqs.md

 ## Packaging

-We are using NPM's [`package.json`](https://docs.npmjs.com/files/package.json) to manage dependencies between components.
-Note, however, that we are *not* really using the Node.js language, nor the central NPM repository.
+We are using NPM's [`package.json`](https://docs.npmjs.com/files/package.json) to manage dependencies between components and external (web) libraries.
+Phovea plugins can be published to the NPM registry.
+Note, however, that we are *not* really using the Node.js language.

 New projects can be created with the [Phovea Generator](https://github.com/phovea/generator-phovea/) that is a [Yeoman](http://yeoman.io/) generators.
 See our [cheatsheet](/contributors/cheatsheet/) for more details.

 ## Server

-Server-side code uses the Python [Flask](http://flask.pocoo.org/) framework.
+Server-side plugins use the Python [Flask](http://flask.pocoo.org/) framework.
+However, if these plugins register namespaces any WSGI compliant Python framework could be used.

 ## Client

 Client-side code is written in [TypeScript](https://www.typescriptlang.org/) and then compiled down to Javascript.
 TypeScript adds a typesystem to Javascript, and also lets you use features of the newest versions of the ECMAScript even on older browsers.
-As part of the build process, multiple libraries are combined using [Webpack](https://webpack.github.io/).
+As part of the build process, multiple libraries and assets are combined using [Webpack](https://webpack.github.io/).

 The visualizations in Phovea are created with [D3](https://github.com/d3/d3/wiki).